uplsourav/react-native-cam-gallery/README.md

 ****`Please install this libraries`****

-Use this custom React-Native-Camera module. we modified it due to some permission issues
+Use this custom React-Native-Camera module.
+We modified it due to some permission issues

 ```bash
 yarn add uplsoumen/react-native-camera-modified#master

 ```

-  [react-native-permissions](https://www.npmjs.com/package/react-native-permissions "react-native-permissions") is added to access camera and storage permission in Android & IOS
+  [react-native-permissions](https://www.npmjs.com/package/react-native-permissions "react-native-permissions") is added to access camera and storage permission in Android & IOS devices

 ```bash
 yarn add react-native-permissions